 In the event that a user is assigned a time-slot that is not utilized or does not contain any media or Play list containing media the DPL (Default Play List) assigned to that Player will automatically start to avoid dead air

-The Priority broadcast will start with minimal delay as specified in OBPlayer Dashboard how often to sync for priority messages.
+Priority Announcements will start with minimal delay as specified in OBPlayer Dashboard how often to sync for priority messages.
+Priority Announcement function to play every N seconds.
+Set start and stop dates.
+Use sparingly.
+Only 1 Priority Announcement may run simultaneous per player.
 Selecting the default time of 00:00:00 for 3PM will start the broadcast immediately.
 In order to access this feature the user must have the required permissions and time must be authorized for the media to arrive at the Player in order to play.

-Begin by selecting the Player where the emergency broadcast is to be scheduled.
+Begin by selecting the Player where the Priority Announcement is to be scheduled.
 Drag and drop a single media from the media window.
 A menu will pop up asking for information.